 Life was like a box of chocolates.
 You never know what you're gonna get.

 KMK is a keyboard focused layer that sits on top of CircuitPython.
 As such, it should work with most boards that support CircuitPython.
 KMK requires CircuitPython version 7.0 or above.
-Known working and recommended devices can be found here
+Known working and recommended devices can be found in the list of officially supported microcontrollers

 TL;DR Quick start guide